Battle of Shepherdstown

 The Battle of Shepherdstown, also known as the Battle of Boteler's Ford, took place September 19–20, 1862, at Boteler's Ford along the Potomac River, during the Maryland campaign of the American Civil War.
 After the Battle of Antietam on September 17, General Robert E. Lee and the Confederate Army of Northern Virginia withdrew across the Potomac.
-Lee left a rear guard commanded by Brigadier General William N. Pendleton at Boteler's Ford.
+Lee left a rearguard commanded by Brigadier General William N. Pendleton at Boteler's Ford.
 On September 19, elements of the Union V Corps dueled with Pendleton's artillery before pushing a short distance across the river at dusk.
-Pendleton inaccurately informed Lee that all of the artillery of the rear guard had been captured.
+Pendleton inaccurately informed Lee that all of the artillery of the rearguard had been captured.
 On the morning of September 20, the Confederates counterattacked with A. P. Hill's Light Division, forcing the Union units back across the Potomac.
 One Union unit, the 118th Pennsylvania Infantry Regiment, did not withdraw at the same time as the others and suffered heavy losses.
 Lee's army continued its retreat into the Shenandoah Valley after the battle.